Causal Explanations for Image Classifiers: Evaluation

 \item[RQ5] What is the precision of explanations computed by our algorithm compared to other \xai methods? \item[RQ6] Is there a trade-off between precision and compute cost of the explanations? \item[RQ7] Can black-box methods achieve the same quality of explanations as white and grey-box methods? \end{description}

 \Cref{tab:resnet50_eval,tab:vit_eval,tab:conv_eval} show the experimental results of evaluation of \rex against $8$ other \xai tools over $4$ datasets, with three different models.
-The columns in the tables are: mean area (area), $\sigma$ of area (standard deviation), normalized insertion curves AUC (ins), normalized deletion curves AUC (del), proportion of explanation inside the relevant segment (IN), and the fraction of the explanation that is outside the relevant segment (OUT), shown only where appropriate.
+The columns in the tables are: mean area (area), $\sigma$ of area (standard deviation), normalized insertion curve AUC (ins), normalized deletion curve AUC (del), proportion of explanation inside the relevant segment (IN), and the fraction of the explanation that is outside the relevant segment (OUT), shown only where appropriate.
 Bold indicates best result in category for all columns.
-Note that while we have indicated lowest AUC for deletion, lower here is not necessarily better, as we argued earlier.
+Note that while we have indicated lowest AUC for deletion as `best', lower here is not necessarily better, as we argue in~\Cref{subsec:discussion}.

-\paragraph*{Resnet} \Cref{tab:resnet50_eval} shows the results with the ResNet50 model. \rex consistently produces the most precise explanations.
-This is reinforced by the observations that \rex also produces the highest insertion AUC of any of the tools. \rex does particularly well on the `Photobombing` dataset, where its explanations are almost entirely ($0.97$) disjoint with the inserted occlusion (\Cref{fig:photo-bombing-examples}). \Cref{fig:resnet-box} shows that \rex has the most concentrated explanations and consistent results, with very few outliers.
+\paragraph*{Resnet} \Cref{tab:resnet50_eval} shows the results with the ResNet50 model. \rex consistently produces the most smallest explanations.
+This is reinforced by the observations that \rex also produces the highest insertion AUC of any of the tools. \rex does particularly well on the `Photobombing` dataset, where its explanations are almost entirely ($0.97$) disjoint from the inserted occlusion (\Cref{fig:photo-bombing-examples}). \Cref{fig:resnet-box} shows that \rex has the most concentrated explanations and consistent results, with very few outliers.
 The grey-box tools perform worse than the other methods.
-Note that \rex even outperforms \gradcam.
+Note that \rex even outperforms \gradcam, a white-box method.

-\paragraph*{ViT} \Cref{tab:vit_eval} shows the results with the `vit\_b\_32` model from \textsc{torchvision}.
-Explanations across all tools are much larger than for ResNet50model, which seems to be a feature of the model. \rex, however, still manages to produce explanations with the lowest number of redundant pixels.
+\paragraph*{ViT} \Cref{tab:vit_eval} shows the results with the `vit\_b\_32' model from \textsc{torchvision}.
+Explanations across all tools are much larger than for the ResNet50, which seems to be a feature of this model. \rex, however, still manages to produce explanations with the lowest number of redundant pixels.
 In general, \rex, \lime and \gradcam are the best performing tools.
-Even in cases where \lime slightly outperforms \rex (e.g., on ECSSD IN), with $0.73$ of its explanation inside the segmentation against $0.72$, the effect is very small. \Cref{fig:vit-boxplot} shows that \rex again has the most concentrated explanations and consistent results, with very few outliers. \lime is the closest comparable tool, though it has many more outliers and a higher median value.
+Even in cases where \lime slightly outperforms \rex (\eg, on ECSSD IN), with $0.73$ of its explanation inside the segmentation against $0.72$, the effect is very small. \Cref{fig:vit-boxplot} shows that \rex again has the most concentrated explanations and consistent results, with very few outliers. \lime is the closest comparable tool, though it has many more outliers and a higher median value.
 The significant difference in explanation size between the ResNet model and ViT model is, perhaps, of independent interest.